catamphetamine/imageboard/README.md

 * Any other properties here will override the corresponding properties of the `options` object that was passed to the `Imageboard()` function when creating an imageboard instance.

+  * `defaultAuthorName?: string` — If `board` object is available and has a `board.features.defaultAuthorName` property, it could be passed here to parse the default author name as an empty one.

 Returns an object with properties:

 * `threads` — a list of [Threads](https://gitlab.com/catamphetamine/imageboard/-/blob/master/docs/models/Thread.md)